yurt-page/cgi-oauth/README.md

 If you can't install the OpenSSL then you must install `base64` from `coreutils-base64` or enable it in BusyBox compile.

+To use jose install it with `opkg install jose`.
+It will also install `libjose` and `jansson` JSON parsing lib.

+Then copy the desired script variant:

+    scp jwt-decode-jshn-jose.sh openwrt:/usr/bin/jwt-decode.sh

+Make it executable:

+    chmod +x /usr/bin/jwt-decode.sh

 ### Configure

 * `/etc/auth-config.json` is a file where you configure enabled auth methods.
 Note: the file's content is seen for everyone.
 * `oauth.conf.sh` is file where secret keys are configured.
 There is also `UBUS_SESSION_GRANTS` where you can configure permissions for the JSON-RPC token.

 Then open https://example.com/auth.html in browser.

+## Supported operating systems

+* [x] Vanilla OpenWrt on a device with 16 Mb storage.
+Integrated with rpcd and exposed as `/ubus` api with uhttpd + mod_ubus
+* [x] OpenWrt with lighttpd, BusyBox httpd or any webserver but the `ubus` as a [cgi adapter](https://github.com/yurt-page/cgi-ubus) that internally calls the `ubus` command.
+* [ ] TurrisOS and GL.iNet (should work but not tested)
+* [ ] For systems without `rpcd` (Ubuntu, Termux) use a dedicated CGI script.
+Maybe it can imitate the rpcd api but this may be an overkill.

 ## TODO